Aer Lingus opted for eLearning modules to be created, replacing their need for hard-copy manuals.

 Unlike standard eLearning where users work through training modules in their own time, facilitated eLearning means that staff will work in small groups using eLearning techniques in a classroom situation with an Aer Lingus P2P Project Team trainer to guide them and monitor their progress.

-The consultancy has written and produced WebEx sessions for around 40 modules which deal in precise detail with each of the processes involved in requisitioning, authorising, receipting and buying goods and services for the airline from third party suppliers.
+The consultancy has written and produced WebEx sessions for around 40 modules which show, in detail, the processes involved in requisitioning, authorising, receipting and buying goods and services for the airline from third party suppliers.
 The eLearning material includes demonstrations and interactive lessons that are designed to ensure that learning takes place and is tested immediately.

 Optimum has also produced lesson plan outlines to provide the Aer Lingus trainers with a guide to each exercise so they can check the group’s progress before they move on to the next module.